 Read and write

-- Write summaries and schemas with the key ideas of a class or a topic.
+Is helpful to write summaries and schemas with the key ideas of a class or a topic.
+Another good practice is to make smalls presentations for every chapter or topic.

 Work in groups